Research

 We study a sample of over 13,000 research articles published in economics journals in 2011 and 2012 and present three novel measures of interdisciplinarity.
 We conduct a Specification Curve (SC) Analysis, which allows for a transparent discussion of data analytic decisions and the visualization of their impact on effect sizes.
 Furthermore, we find that conducting interdisciplinary research is not a high-risk, high-reward endeavor, but instead: that citation counts to interdisciplinary articles do not keep pace with those of non-interdisciplinary articles over time.
 Our results are not due to a false classification of cross-disciplinary articles as having low interdisciplinarity, as shown by a robustness exercise in which we include business articles.
 The results of this study may be used to better align researcher and institutional goals.

-Manuscript available on request(joint with Marc Diederichs)Fighting Fires with Social Capital: The Formation of Fire Brigades in 19th Century Baden
+Manuscript available on request(joint with Marc Diederichs)On Self-Organization: The Formation of Volunteer Fire Brigades in 19th-Century Baden

-Manuscript available on request(joint with Sebastian Koch)Early Stage
+Manuscript available on request(joint with Guido Friebel and Sebastian Koch)Early Stage

 Lexical Slant in Economics